joeybahh/Bumblebee-CFR-Ambulance_SCDFXIBM/README.md

 ### Built with

 Flask: to build App Feature
-IBM API Connect: to manage APIs
+Node-Red: to integrate APIs to App Feature
 IBM Cloud Speech to Text Service: to convert 995 call speech to text IBM Natural Language Understanding API: to identify location of caller Google Maps API: to identify nearby CFRs
-Notifications API: to send notification to identified CFRs
+IBM Notifications API: to send notification to identified CFRs
 Python: for Data Refinement
 IBM Watson Studio: for Data Visualisation